mauriciopoppe/blog/site/content/notes/tmux-to-zellij.md

 - **Layout Isolation**: Resizing a pane from within (like opening a debugger UI in Vim) doesn't mess up the rest of the window's layout.
 - **Persistent Zoom**: If you zoom into a pane, it stays zoomed even if you switch to another pane and back.

-However, a few things kept grating on me:
+However, I encountered friction with the following:

 - **No "Last Session" Shortcut**: Tmux has a native way to toggle between your current and previous session (`switch-client -l`).
 I use this constantly.
 In Zellij, I'd have to type out the session name or use the launcher every time.
-- **No Mouse Resizing**: I couldn't find a way to resize panes with the mouse; I had to use keybindings for everything.
+- **No Mouse Resizing**: I couldn't find a way to resize panes with the mouse, I had to use keybindings for everything.
 - **Unresponsive Panes**: If a pane gets stuck, Tmux lets me `respawn-pane -k` to force-restart it.
 I couldn't find an easy equivalent in Zellij.
 - **Layout Quirks**: I ran into a few bugs where temporary panes would cause the layout to shift unexpectedly after switching sessions.